Vehicle maintenance ‘should top the road safety agenda’

 This means that drivers need to keep a close eye on areas like brakes and tyres – both items that will typically need to be replaced sooner than every four years – as failure to address problems in these areas could have serious and dangerous implications.

-Motorists are also reminded that it is not just their own safety that is put at risk by a failure to properly maintain their vehicle, but also that of other innocent road users and vulnerable members of the public.
+Motorists are also reminded that it is not just their own safety that is put at risk by a failure to manage vehicle maintenance, but also that of other innocent road users and vulnerable members of the public.